A. Integrating code changes frequently to detect defects early

 A. A meeting held at the end of each sprint to review the work completed

-B. A meeting held at the start of each sprint to plan the work to be completed during the sprint
+B. A meeting held at the end of each sprint to plan the next sprint

 C. A meeting held at the end of each sprint to review and reflect on the previous sprint